 To help you plan the visit, please see our Risk Assessment for Learning Sessions.

-We have needed to suspend these while we seek funding to support.
-We hope to be able to offer these again shortly.
 We offer travel grants of up to £300 to support schools in visiting us when funding is available.
 The grant is for schools with a pupil in the visiting group who receives Pupil Premium, FSM, is Looked After or In Care.
 To claim the grant you need to send us a brief email notification from a senior member of staff that you will have a Pupil Premium child in the group.

 After your visit, please pay your travel/coach costs and then send us a copy of your paid invoice and school payment details.
 We will then refund the money to your school account.
 If you are visiting us on more than one day in a season you will be able to request the grant to help cover your costs for both days of travel.